twrackers/RelayMatrix-sketches/README.md

 ### Library dependencies ###

+In order to build the `RelayMatrix` executable image, you will need to install a number of Arduino libraries used by the sketch.

-My `StateMachine` library is on GitHub at [https://github.com/twrackers/StateMachine-library](https://github.com/twrackers/StateMachine-library "https://github.com/twrackers/StateMachine-library").
+- My `StateMachine` library is on GitHub at [https://github.com/twrackers/StateMachine-library](https://github.com/twrackers/StateMachine-library "https://github.com/twrackers/StateMachine-library").

+- My `OneShot` library is also on GitHub, located at [https://github.com/twrackers/OneShot-library](https://github.com/twrackers/OneShot-library "https://github.com/twrackers/OneShot-library").
+This library uses the `StateMachine` library (above).

-My `Pulse` library is also on GitHub, at [https://github.com/twrackers/Pulse-library](https://github.com/twrackers/Pulse-library "https://github.com/twrackers/Pulse-library").
+- My `Pulse` library is also on GitHub, located at [https://github.com/twrackers/Pulse-library](https://github.com/twrackers/Pulse-library "https://github.com/twrackers/Pulse-library").
+This library uses the `OneShot` library (above).

-The lowest level interface to the port expander devices is the `Adafruit_MCP23017` library which is available on GitHub at [https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library "https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library").
+- The lowest level interface to the MCP23017 port expander devices is the `Adafruit_MCP23017` library which is available on GitHub at [https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library "https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library").

-Support for the ENC28J60 Ethernet module is part of the `UIPEthernet` library, available on GitHub at [https://github.com/UIPEthernet/UIPEthernet](https://github.com/UIPEthernet/UIPEthernet "https://github.com/UIPEthernet/UIPEthernet").
+- Support for the ENC28J60 Ethernet module is part of the `UIPEthernet` library, available on GitHub at [https://github.com/UIPEthernet/UIPEthernet](https://github.com/UIPEthernet/UIPEthernet "https://github.com/UIPEthernet/UIPEthernet").